Aim higher. Achieve more.

 Oklahoma City University School of Law requires all students to take Legal Profession as part of their lockstep course work.
 Additionally, several review opportunities are hosted on campus in the month preceding the Spring and Fall administration of the MPRE exam.
 Further details about those review opportunities will be emailed to the student body.

 Every state bar exam includes essay questions similar to law school final exams.
 However, most states only allow 30 minutes to answer questions students answered in 45 minutes to an hour in law school.
-Bar exam essay questions require modifications to writing skills learned in law school, so the Department of Academic Achievement created a specialized program for writing bar exam essays.
+Bar exam essay questions require modifications to writing skills learned in law school, so Academic Achievement created a specialized program for writing bar exam essays.

 The second component of essay preparation is practice exams.
 After the first four weeks of bar review, the Department holds approximately five Oklahoma practice essay exams at the law school, and we email practice exams to all the out-of-state examinees.
 All of the Oklahoma exams and the majority of the out-of-state exams are actual bar exam questions from that jurisdiction.
 Each student who completes an exam receives individualized feedback through either face-to-face meetings or an email with comments on the answer.
 The focus is to both continually learn the law required and practice the special essay writing techniques.
 Continued practice generally helps students reach their maximum potential on the exam.